Thumb Arthritis. Everything you need to know

 This excessive tension – the difference in forces between the two muscle groups – can alter the normal position of the bones in the joint by pulling on them.
 Consequently could begin to load or exert more forces on a particular point in the joint.

 This situation, maintained over time, could begin to degenerate at the level of the wrist and carpal bones could end up damaging the same, which can cause Thumb Arthritis.

-Important: Not every Osteoarthritis degeneration could produce pain.
+Not every Osteoarthritis degeneration produces pain.
 Most are normal, physiological processes that doesn´t produce symptoms.

 Essentially, the literature speaks of the need to Activate (NOT strengthen) intrinsic and extrinsic muscles of the hand and wrist, highlighting:

 – First Dorsal Interosseous: brings the thumb closer to the rest of the fingers with a rotational movement, which may not act correctly and predispose to more pain.